 Make & handling

 • As the RedMax EBZ8500 and the Stihl BR 600 do not share the same manufacturer, their overall build and technology in use can vary.
-The EBZ8500 has a hip throttle, whereas the BR 600's throttle is located on the tube of the blower and allows you to free your left hand.
-Whether the hip-mount or the tube-mount is better is a matter of personal preference.
+In the EBZ8500, you'll find a hip throttle, whereas the BR 600 offers a throttle on the blower tube, granting you the freedom to use your hand more easily.
+Whether you prefer the hip-mount or tube-mount is entirely up to your preference, and whether you prioritize ease of access or operational flexibility.

 CFM & MPH